 Step 2: Prepare the Images of Your Artwork

-The second—and arguably most important—step for preparing to apply to a call is to take photos of your artwork and prepare them to be uploaded to CaFÉ.
-Before you pull out your camera, however, you’ll want to make sure your artwork adheres to the specifications the call requires.
-Refer to the Call Details page to find out if there are any size, medium, or other eligibility requirements that would disqualify your artwork.
-When you’re ready to take photographs of your pieces, take the time to do it right and do it well.
+The second—and arguably most important—preparation step is to take photos of your artwork and upload them to CaFÉ.
+Before you pull out your camera, make sure your artwork adheres to the call requirements.
+Refer to the Call Details page to find out if there are any eligibility requirements that could disqualify your artwork.
+When you’re ready to take photographs, take the time to do it right and do it well.
 Having images with the right lighting, positioning, and resolution could mean the difference between an invitation and a rejection.

 Once you have taken your photos, make sure they adhere to CaFÉ’s upload-ready file formats and you’re ready to add them to your portfolio.
 Refer to our Uploading Media to CaFÉ help guide for the full list of requirements for all work sample types.
 Below you will see the main specifications you need to know.